inspire-eu-validation/data-tn/README.md

 1. There is one GML conformance class per application schema with non-abstract spatial object types.
 This is basically the "encoding schema validation test" from the TG conformance class in the data specifications.

 2. In order to make the IR conformance classes testable, they are understood as parameterized conformance classes with the encoding rule as the parameter.
-Note: The concept of parameterized conformance classes is described in the [OGC Specification Model](https://portal.opengeospatial.org/files/?artifact_id=34762).
+Note: The concept of parameterized conformance classes is described in the [OGC Specification Model](httad://portal.opengeospatial.org/files/?artifact_id=34762).

 3. All XPath expressions in the IR conformance classes are based on the default GML encoding rule.
 I.e., the current versions of the IR conformance classes are parametrized with the default GML encoding rule and have an indirect dependency to the GML application schema conformance class.

 4. As a result, there is no need for an encoding-related, data delivery IR conformance class.
 Instead, the details how to test the conformance for any additional encoding rule would need to be added to the relevant tests and a new conformance class for the validation against the schemas would be added.

 5. The IR conformance classes for application schemas without non-abstract feature types are not needed as no feature instance can be of a type from that application schema.
-Note that this has no effect in the data theme "Protected Sites"
+Note that this has no effect in the data theme "Addresses"

 6. All generic tests related to the GML encoding rule are moved to a new INSPIRE GML conformance class (that should become part of D2.7 in a future revision) and which all other TG conformance classes would normatively reference / depend on.